8bitflynn/VDRIVE/README.md

    Compile `vdrive.asm` using **CBM Studio** (6510 assembly flavor).

 3. **Configure the Server**
-   Edit `appsettings.json` to point to your disk image.
+   Edit `appsettings.json` to point to your disk images.
-   🔁 Restart required to change disks (until this is fixed).

 4. **Run the VDRIVE Server**
    Launch the C# .NET Core server.